dirigeants/klasa/README.md

 > Let's stop reinventing the wheel, and start coding the bots of our dreams!

-Klasa is an OOP discord.js bot framework which aims to be the most feature complete, while feeling like a consistant extension of [discord.js](https://github.com/discordjs/discord.js).
+Klasa is an OOP discord.js bot framework which aims to be the most feature complete, while feeling like a consistent extension of [discord.js](https://github.com/discordjs/discord.js).

 Originally based on [Komada](https://github.com/dirigeants/komada), Klasa has become a [ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus), keeping many similarities with the former framework but with many enhancements and extra features.